dijasila/GPAW/doc/devel/testing.rst

 Big tests
 =========

+The directories in :git:`gpaw/test/big/`, :git:`doc/tutorials/` and
-The directory in :git:`gpaw/test/big/` contains a set of longer and more realistic tests that we run every weekend.
+:git:`doc/exercises/` contain longer and more realistic tests that we run every weekend.
 These are submitted to a queueing system of a large computer.
+The scripts in the :git:`doc` folder are used both for testing GPAW and for generating up to date figures and csv-file for inclsion in the documentation web-pages.

 Adding new tests